xelis-project/xelis-blockchain/API.md

 ```

 #### Get Transactions
-Fetch transactions by theirs hashes from daemon and keep the same order in response
+Fetch transactions by theirs hashes from database and mempool of daemon and keep the same order in response

 ##### Method `get_transactions`